skannea/qdash/README.md

 ## Other boxes

+### Empty box
+Empty boxes are for structuring the page.
+An empty box is just a colored box, but it may have a name.
+The **empty** attribute is mandatory.
+Optional attributes are
+- fill
+- name

+An example: `<div empty fill="indigo" name="Lights"></div> `

 ### View box
 A view box is used for turning on and off sections, see [Sections](sections).
 The **view** attribute is mandatory.
 The format is `view="Y:X,Y,Z"` with meaning: hide sections X, Y and Z and then unhide Y.